Dear Eronie7,

 Dear Eronie,

-Adding on to Mr. Nath information, First of all - How can you conclude it was her last working day without proper resignation.
-Show cause notice is served to an employee to explain the reason in 48 hrs and then the termination order to be served if found guilty upon enquiry.
-Proper documentation to be made to terminate an employee and not on fictitious grounds.
-Gratuity can never ever be fortfeited since it is under the purview of statutory and the employee can go to court of law.
-IF the company has any monetary loss it has to have a proven evidence.
-I suggest let the employee file a case through an advocate for explanation and if not go to the labour court.
+Adding on to Mr. Nath's information, first of all - how can you conclude it was her last working day without a proper resignation?
+A show cause notice is served to an employee to explain the reason within 48 hours, and then the termination order is served if found guilty upon inquiry.
+Proper documentation must be made to terminate an employee and not on fictitious grounds.
+Gratuity can never be forfeited since it falls under the purview of statutory regulations, and the employee can take the matter to a court of law.
+If the company has incurred any monetary loss, there must be proven evidence.
+I suggest letting the employee file a case through an advocate for an explanation, and if not resolved, proceed to the labor court.

 From India, Chennai